What Immigrants Need to Know About Renting in Canada Without a Credit History

 A credit score is a three-digit number that is a part of your credit report.
 This number indicates how well you manage credit and how risky it would be to lend money to you.
 A healthy credit score is essential to rent a home in Canada.

-You gain points when you use credit in a responsible manner.
+You gain points when you responsibly use credit.
 You lose points when you have trouble managing credit or if you apply for too much credit.
-Therefore, the higher you score on your credit report, the more likely you will be considered for credit.
+Therefore, the higher your score on your credit report, the more likely you will be considered for credit.
 In Canada, the leading credit rating companies are Equifax and TransUnion.

 Your credit report contains important information about you, like your name, date of birth, current and previous addresses, and social insurance number.